2022 Indonesian Basketball League

-The 2022 Indonesian Basketball League (or IBL Tokopedia for sponsorship reasons) was the seventh season since the re-branding by Starting5.
+The 2022 Indonesian Basketball League (known as IBL Tokopedia for sponsorship reasons) was the seventh season of the Indonesian Basketball League since the re-branding by Starting5.
 After successfully implemented the "bubble" system in last year's season, IBL decided to return into the Series format with the supporters are returning into stadium.
 The season would be held with implementing strict health protocols that recommended by the government.
 The regular season began on 15 January 2022 and was suspended on 2 February 2022 until 3 March 2022, then the remaining series at the regular season in Yogyakarta, Solo, Surabaya, Denpasar, as well as the post season in Bandung has been cancelled as a result of the COVID-19 pandemic.
 The series return again to "bubble" after many players get COVID-19.